An00bRektn/john-the-child/README.md

 ```
 4. Have fun!

-> Credit to danielmiessler (github.com/danielmiessler) for the wordlist currently being used in this program.
+> Credit to [danielmiessler](github.com/danielmiessler) for the wordlist currently being used in this program.
 Also credit to GeeksForGeeks for their hashing code.